 During the year ended December 31, 2016, the Company operated in three reportable segments: (i) the acquisition, exploration, and development of exploration and evaluation assets; (ii) the medical marijuana industry through the purchase of an interest in a private Ontario company that is in the process of applying for a MMPR license; and (iii) the sale of e-cigarettes.
-During the year ended December 31, 2017, the Company operated in one reportable segment: the medical marijuana industry through AAA-H.
+During the year ended December 31, 2017 and quarter ended March 31, 2018, the Company operated in one reportable segment: the medical marijuana industry through AAA-H.